tgstation/tgstation/.github/CONTRIBUTING.md

 * Queries must never specify the database, be it in code, or in text files in the repo.

-* Primary keys are inharently immutable and your must never do anything to change the primary key of a row.
+* Primary keys are inherently immutable and your must never do anything to change the primary key of a row.
 This includes preserving auto increment numbers of rows when copying data to a table in a conversion script.
 No amount of bitching about gaps in ids will save you from this policy.

 ### Mapping Standards
 * TGM Format & Map Merge